SamarthMahendra/samarthmahendra/README.md

 How I improved chatbot performance by 60%, or how I optimized API costs using query partitioning and dynamic logic.<br><br>

 ⚡ Fun fact<br>
-I skated 22.3 km in a single session on entry-level inline skates—and I now play ice hockey too!
+I skated 22.3 km in a single session!
 </h4>

 <h3 align="left">🛠 Languages & Tools</h3>